-Establish shared situational awareness by using M/ETHANE and the Joint Decision Model.
+Establish Situational Awareness by using METHANE and the Joint Decision Model.

 Figure: Diagram showing the principles for joint working

 4.2 Co-location

 There are many benefits of co-location, such as improved communication and understanding that support joint working.
 With the use of technology, co-location can be virtual; this may be particularly beneficial for incidents that involve a regional or national response or are protracted.